Back to Blog

 • target delivery date

-The better the file package, the cleaner the RFQ.
+The better your file package, the cleaner the RFQ.
 A supplier can only quote the real scope when the files show the real work.

 What Affects Turnkey PCB Assembly Cost?